lindacom/css/README2.md

   }
   ```

-To images in a grid with caption text on top
+Two images in a grid with caption text on top
 ============================================
 ```
 /*container size - two columns*/